oliviasabik/RACER/README.md

 library(mirrorplot)
 ```
 ## 2. Input
-mirrorplot takes one or two data frames containing, at minimum
+mirror_plot() takes two data frames containing, at minimum
-three columns,one containing the chromosome a variant is on (CHR), one
+three columns, one containing the chromosome a variant is on (CHR), one
 containing the physical location of the variants (CHR_POS)
-and one containing the -log10(p-value)s associated with theose variants.
+and one containing the -log10(p-value)s associated with theose variants (LOG10P).
-This file can also have the rs_id values to use to calculates linkage disequilibrium
+This file can also have the rs_id values (RS_ID) to use to calculates linkage disequilibrium
 and/or the R2 information reflecting the linkage disequalibrium of the SNPs based on
 the lead SNP.

+You can also plot one association using the single_plot() function.
+These have the same
+required columns as described for for the mirror_plot() function above.

 Here is an example file:
 ```
-RS_ID	CHR_POS	LD	LOG10P
+RS_ID	CHR	CHR_POS	LD	LOG10P
-rs1	580000	0.2	1.3
+rs1	1	580000	0.2	1.3
-rs2	585000	0.3	1.5
+rs2	1	585000	0.3	1.5
-rs3 	587000 	0.6 	8.0
+rs3	1	587000	0.6	8.0
-rs4 	589000	0.8	1.4
+rs4	1	589000	0.8	1.4
 ```
 Additionally, you are required to provide: